Jennings of Oklahoma, largely through masterful self-promotion, became

 “I’m Al Jennings, the great train robber and bandit,” he announced.

+and the Daltons.
 They knew about Bill Doolin and Turkey Creek and

 but who was this Al Jennings?

 Maybe the boys had never heard of Al Jennings, but he did have a gun.

 They gave him the mule and wagon.
 The ragged, dirty, shivering man

 climbed onto the seat.
 Two more equally ragged, dirty men stumbled

 away into the gathering night, leaving two very bewildered Cherokee

 boys alongside the trail.

 Four days later, on the afternoon of December 6, 1897, Al drove the

 muzzle of Bud Ledbetter’s Winchester.
 “Please, Mr. Ledbetter,” the

 In April, 1898, the Al Jennings gang went on trial.
 Frank and the

 O’Malleys drew five years each for train robbery.
-Al was convicted of assault
+Al was convicted

-Pen, which took Federal prisoners at the time.
+escape-proof Ohio State Pen, which took Federal prisoners at the time.

 Al’s sentence was commuted to five years on June 23, 1900.
 Frank and

 in 1902, but it had nothing to do with Rough Rider service.
 Al spent

 War in prison.